iivanoo/covid-apps-observer/data/data_dk/reports/resources/de.xikolo.openwho___3.7/report.md

 > Very confusing. not happy with the link.
 I don't know if I have done it correctly.<br> :date: __2020-05-12 22:12:31__

-> Tbh this app is kinda like reddit, you can scroll through windows that shows general knowlage, then you can tap into that window for more information.
-It's a good app to learn about stuff<br> :date: __2020-05-09 13:39:53__

 #### 2-star reviews